MicrosoftDocs/win32/desktop-src/DirectShow/iamtimelinesrc-getstretchmode.md

-﻿---
+---
-Description: 'The GetStretchMode method retrieves the stretch mode.
-The stretch mode determines how a video source is rendered if its size does not match the output dimensions.' ms.assetid: 'd9a3d283-edb5-40be-b877-69cb23462afa'
+Description: The GetStretchMode method retrieves the stretch mode.
+The stretch mode determines how a video source is rendered if its size does not match the output dimensions. ms.assetid: d9a3d283-edb5-40be-b877-69cb23462afa
-title: 'IAMTimelineSrc::GetStretchMode method'
+title: IAMTimelineSrcGetStretchMode method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IAMTimelineSrc::GetStretchMode method